ScilifelabDataCentre/dds_cli/docs/auth.rst

 `dds auth`
 ==============

 This section begins with a description and step-by-step guide to how you could test this command.
-At the :ref:`bottom<dds-auth>` of this section, you can find the different commands and a list of their options.
+You can find the different commands and their options at the :ref:`bottom<dds-auth>` of the section.

 How to test the `dds auth` command functionality
 ----------------------------------------------------